stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 These **different means constitute a difference *in kind* to human nature**.
 Think of it using the analogy of a musician and a DJ: While a DJ simulates certain aspects of creating music very well, their method of music creation by design is not general.
 There are so many aspects of music beyond the method of turntables and remixing.
 Certain genres.
 Certain techniques.
 Certain settings.
 Similarly, **AI does *not* simulate humans, but certain carefully designed aspects of human behaviour, with a very specific method of cleverly interpolating between pre-recorded behaviour samples**.

 What then is **the future of such AI?
 It is *not* Artificial General Intelligence**, whatever this means precisely.
-It is not an "AI overlord"" on eye level with humanity.
+It is not an "AI overlord" on eye level with humanity.

 ![TEDx computer control](http://stdm.github.io/images/TEDx/tedx-computercontrol.jpg)
 *Image: Maximum Film / Alamy Stock Photo. (c) PARAMOUNT PICTURES.*